makwal/linkgenerator/README.md

 # linkgenerator
-Takes two links from the Aargauer Corona-Dossier and copies it to the clipboard.
+Google chrome extension that takes two links from the Aargauer Corona-Dossier and copies it to the clipboard.